 Despite the hyenas once large range across Africa and parts of Asia and Europe, all four hyena species are today found mostly in the African Savannah.
 The only exception to this is that the striped hyena is often seen roaming in the jungles of India, and western Asia.

 The hyena is said to be one of the most abundant large carnivores on the African continent and the hyena is often viewed as an irritant by other large carnivores who actually make a kill that is then stolen by a hyena pack.

 The only animal that will hunt and kill a hyena intentionally is a human being.
 Humans and hyenas have a long history of conflict ranging from hyenas killing livestock for an easy meal and the fact that humans used to believe that hyenas were related to witchcraft and supernatural activity, naturally making the human very wary of the hyena.

-Hyenas group together in packs with the den of the hyena pack generally being in the center of their territory.
+Hyenas group together in packs with the den of the hyena pack generally being in the centre of their territory.
 The hyena pack will tend to hunt for food as a group and the hyena is exceptionally strong jaws in relation to the body size of the hyena.